-During the financial year ended 30 September 2016 the Remuneration Committee met to discuss the following matters:
+During the financial year ended 30 September 2017 the Remuneration Committee met to discuss the following matters:

-- (a) Contracts of employment for Chief Officers and Managers - (b) Proposed Salaries and Discretionary Bonuses - (c) Remuneration Committee Terms of Reference
+- (a) Contracts of employment for Chief Officers and Managers - (b) Proposed Salaries and Discretionary Bonuses

 3. REMUNERATION POLICY - DIRECTORS

 The last Annual General Meeting approved the amount of thirty thousand euro (€30,000) as the aggregate amount by way of Directors' Remuneration.